OscarDogar/Renamer/README.md

 # Renamer
-A simple renamer for your TV shows and programs (you can also change the name of your subtitles)
+A simple renamer for your TV shows and series (you can also change the name of your subtitles)

 ## Requirements
 - pip install python-dotenv python-decouple requests